 Friends and colleagues frequently describe him as one who is filled with godly ambition, affable-quick to laugh, a people person who makes friends quickly, a dedicated husband and father, and a perpetual relationship builder and Christian witness.

-Dr. Dennis Jameson is a self-proclaimed "Academic Architect."
+Dr. Dennis Jameson is an "Academic Architect."
 This description is validated by his extensive experience and accomplishments.
-The faculty is thrilled to work with Dr. Jameson to craft an even stronger academic future for WJU.
+The faculty is committed to working with Dr. Jameson to craft an even stronger academic future for Jessup.